Want to travel from León to Madrid by train? Start your journey with us.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from León to Madrid without having to change trains.
-There are 1 direct train from León to Madrid.
+There are 5 direct trains from León to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from León to Madrid cover a distance of around 179 miles (288 km) during the journey.